junxit/us-congress-bills-114/bill.md

     - **(ii)** bordered or traversed by a riverfront or an inland lake;
   - **(B)** self-nominated as a resilient waterfront community; and
   - **(C)** designated by the Secretary as a resilient waterfront community on the basis of the development by the community of an eligible resilient waterfront community plan, with eligibility determined by the Secretary after considering the requirements of subsections (b) and (c) of section 4.
-- **(2)** *Secretary* The term Secretary means the Secretary of Commerce.
+- **(3)** *Secretary* The term Secretary means the Secretary of Commerce.

 ## § 4.
 Resilient waterfront communities designation

 - **(a)** *Designation*
   - **(1)** *In general* Subject to paragraph (2), the Secretary shall designate resilient waterfront communities based on the extent to which a community meets the criteria described in subsection (b).
-  - **(2)** *Collaboration* For inland lake and riverfront communities, in making the designation described in paragraph (1) and promulgating criteria and best practices, the Secretary shall work with the Administrator of the Environmental Protection Agency and the heads of other Federal agencies, as the Secretary determines to be necessary to provide comparable services to waterfront communities not located on Great Lakes or ocean coasts.
+  - **(2)** *Collaboration* For inland lake and riverfront communities, in making the designation described in paragraph (1), the Secretary shall work with the Administrator of the Environmental Protection Agency and the heads of other Federal agencies, as the Secretary determines to be necessary.
 - **(b)** *Resilient waterfront community plan* A resilient waterfront community plan is a community-driven vision and plan that is developed—
   - **(1)** voluntarily at the discretion of the community—
     - **(A)** to respond to local needs; or